ArashPartow/exprtk/readme.txt

-A final  piece of  type checking  functionality is  available for  the scenarios where  a single  function name  is intended  to be  used for multiple  distinct parameter  sequences.
+A final  piece of  type checking  functionality is  available for  the scenarios where  a single  function name  is intended  to be  used for multiple distinct parameter sequences,  another name for this  feature is function  overloading.
 The  parameter sequences  are passed  to the constructor as a  single string delimited  by the pipe  '|' character.
 Two specific overrides of the  function operator are provided one  for standard generic functions and one for string returning functions.
 The overrides are as follows:

       // f(psi,i_0,i_1,....,i_N) --> Scalar
       inline T operator()(const std::size_t& ps_index,